jayesh49/jayesh49/README.md

 <!-- ![](https://komarev.com/ghpvc/?username=jayesh49&color=green&style=for-the-badge) -->

 Data is today's fuel.
-The sheer power of data drove me to initiate my journey into the mysterious world of Data Science.
+The sheer power of data drove me to initiate my journey into the mysterious world of Data Science and AI.
-Data Science has been my major point of interest for a year now, and my zest lies majorly in Machine Learning.
+Data Science has been my major point of interest for a year now, and my zest lies majorly in Machine Learning and Computer Vision.
 I find it easy to code in Python, but I never limit myself to learning Python just for Data science.
-I am currently in the 7th semester of my B. Tech. degree in Electronics And Communication.
+I have Completed my B. Tech. degree in Electronics And Communication.
+I support opensource community , i write techie blogs on Medium.
+Currently Working in GeeksforGeeks as an R&D (Datascience and Linux)

 - 🔭 I’m currently working on Data Science & Machine Learning.

-- 🌱 I’m currently learning Data Science,AWS,Python
+- 🌱 I’m currently learning Data Science,AWS,Python,LLMs,NLP,Computer Vision

 - 👯 I’m looking to collaborate on Projects,Tech Articles

-- 💬 Talk to me about Python, Freelancing Opportunites, Open Source
+- 💬 Talk to me about Python, Freelancing Opportunites, Open Source , new tech

 - 😄 Words that describe me - Self-motivated, Focused, Hardworking & curious.